 HEPA air filters, also known as absolute filters, remove 99.97% of particulate down to 0.3 microns - For example, the naked eye cannot see anything smaller than 40-50 microns.
 Due to its effectiveness, HEPA air filtration has become the standard for applications that require the ultimate in clean air.
 Using HEPA filters in your air filtration system guarantees that fine, sub-micron particles — smoke, bacteria, pollen, spores, etc. — are trapped.

-• High-Efficiency MERV: 13-16 — captures particles as small as 0.3 microns @ 75% efficiency
+• High-Efficiency MERV (13-16): Captures particles as small as 0.3 microns with at least 75% efficiency.

 Blue Ox HEPA air filtration systems draw bacteria, dust, mold spores, and other dangerous air contaminants through a 99.97% HEPA after-filter to remove particulate as small as 0.3 microns to keep filtered air circulating throughout cleanroom and sterile environments.